- Monday, 10 August 2020 at 11:57 pm

 In the future, we would like to continue to see professionals and victim survivors working side by side to create positive outcomes.

-We would like to thank for their openness and willingness to share their thoughts and experiences.
+We would like to thank our fellow members for their openness and willingness to share their thoughts and experiences.
 This generosity in re-visiting traumatic times in their lives helps to put the voice of victim survivors of family violence at the centre of our conversations and helps ensure our government’s response meets the expectations of those with lived experience.

 We also take this time to thank all previous VSAC members.
 The ground-breaking work of the first council created a path for us to continue to bring the voices and experiences of victim survivors to family violence reform in Victoria.